 John O’Mara, the prosecutor, called over 130 witnesses to the stand.
 The prosecution stated that Puente used sleeping pills to drug her tenants, suffocated them, and then hired convicts to bury them in the yard.
 Dalmane, which is a drug used for insomnia, was found in all seven of the exhumed bodies.

 Prosecutors said that Puente was one of the most “cold and calculating female killers the country had ever seen.”

-“These entities fall through the cracks,” said Kathleen Lammers, executive director of the California Law Center on Longterm Care at the time.
+“These entities fall through the cracks,” said Kathleen Lammers, executive director of the California Law Center on Longterm Care, about boarding houses like Puente’s.
 “Not everybody running them is being nefarious, but nefarious activity can crop up.”

-Dorothea Punte died in prison on March 27, 2011, at age 82 from natural causes.
+Dorothea Puente died in prison of natural causes on March 27, 2011 at age 82.

-After learning about Dorothea Punte, the “Death House Landlady”, read about the hospital serial killer known as the “Angel of Death.”
-Then read about Aileen Wuornos, history’s most terrifying female serial killer.
+After learning about the murders inside Dorothea Puente’s house, read about the serial killer known as the “Angel of Death”.
+Then learn about Aileen Wuornos, history’s most terrifying female serial killer.